 Koetter recalled the episode as "shocking and surreal," but made Richardson a promise: His ASU scholarship would be there for him no matter how long it took.

 Following six years of hard work at two different rehabilitation centers, Richardson, 27, is enrolled in classes at Tempe.
-He is majoring in justice with dreams
+He is majoring in justice with dreams of becoming a sports agent or perhaps attending law school.

 More than that, he has been made a part of the team by new Sun Devils coach Todd Graham.